 - Leadership and management which promotes the values of the UNCRC in the life of the school

 - Knowledge of the UNCRC including an understanding that with rights comes responsibilities

 - Rights-respecting climate and culture in the classroom

 - Active pupil participation in decision making.

 When the school feels it has met the required standards a UNICEF UK Education Officer will conduct an assessment.
-This is usually after a period of 18 months.
 If the necessary standards are confirmed the school will be presented with a certificate.